(Makes 2-3 servings)

 3. As soon as it boils, turn off the heat and add in one more cup of bonito flakes.
 Let them steep for one minute before draining the liquid into another bowl.
 Let cool.
 This will make enough dipping sauce for three to four servings of soba.
 Refrigerated, it will keep for a week.

-* Editor’s note: mirin, bonito, and Japanese soy sauce may be found in Asian food markets or the Asian food aisle of the grocery store.
-They can also be ordered on-line through Amazon.com.
+Editor’s note: Mirin, bonito, and Japanese soy sauce may be found in Asian food markets or the Asian food aisle of the grocery store.
+They can also be ordered online.